sabotrax/monisrahmen/site_documents/frame2_ASSEMBLY.md

 ### Step 6

 * Clip the case onto the snap fits of the base with the groves in the case facing up.
 * Connect the display to the Pi using the USB and HDMI cables fitting the cables through the culvert of the case.
+Use the non-touch micro USB port of the display.
+* Connect the USB A cable to the remaining micro USB port of the Pi to power the frame.

 ### Step 7